masasakano/range_extd/.github/README.md

 webpage](http://rubygems.org/gems/range_extd), which is generated from the source-code annotation with YARD.

+### RangeExtd::Nowhere Class

+Class {RangeExtd::Nowhere} is a Singleton class, which mimics {NilClass}.
+The sole instance is available as

+*   RangeExtd::Nowhere::NOWHERE

+This instance returns, for example, true for `nil?` and the same object-ID for `object_id` as `nil` and equal (+==+) to nil.
+It is used to constitute {RangeExtd::NONE}.

+It is not, however, recognised as the false value in conditional statements.

 ### RangeExtd Class

-RangeExtd objects are immutable, the same as Range.
+{RangeExtd} objects are immutable, the same as {Range}.
 Hence once an instance has been created, it would not change.

 How to create an instance is explained above (in the Examples sections).
 Any attempt to try to create an instance of {RangeExtd} that is not "valid" as a